4locospadel-admin/NodeApp/README.md

 Run command 'npm run localhost'

 - This will build backend and frontend, install all the dependencies from the package.json files, copy the build folder from frontend to backend and start the server.
+Page will be then available in the browser at url http://localhost:8080/
 ---

 ## Usage